michelegz/astro-web-indexer/README.md

 - `./build.sh stop`: Stops the containers.
 - `./build.sh logs`: Follows the logs from all running containers.
 - `./build.sh clean`: Stops the containers and removes any temporary files generated during the build.
+- `./build.sh save`: Exports the versioned Docker images to a `.tar` archive for manual transfer.

 ## ⚙️ Configuration